Jack Charles: Birth family and personal life

-Charles' five times great-grandfather was Mannalargenna, who was a highly respected Aboriginal Tasmanian elder and leader, acting as emissary to surrounding clans in Tasmania.
-His four times great-grandmother, Woretemoeteyenner (1797–1847), was a strong Aboriginal Tasmanian woman who stood up to the sealers who decimated the population of seals that they relied on for food.
+Charles' fifth great-grandfather was Mannalargenna, who was a highly respected Aboriginal Tasmanian elder and leader, acting as emissary to surrounding clans in Tasmania.
+His fourth great-grandmother, Woretemoeteyenner (1797–1847), was a strong Aboriginal Tasmanian woman who stood up to the sealers who decimated the population of seals that they relied on for food.
 His grandmother, Annie Johnson, was an important person in the history of the Murray River region of Victoria.
 She was known for using her horse and dray for taking food to families when flu epidemics hit the local Aboriginal communities.

 Charles met his sisters, Esmae and Eva Jo Charles, as a teenager, when he was living with his foster mother, and they visited him in prison in the 1980s.
 They managed to find another sister, Christine Zenip Charles, whose foster mother was one of the few who let her keep her Aboriginal name on her birth certificate.
 He met his mother in Swan Hill when he was 19.
 By August 2021, Esmae and Eva Jo had died, and there were six siblings still missing.

 He only found out who his father was in 2021, when participating in an episode of the SBS Television program Who Do You Think You Are?
 Hilton Hamilton Walsh was a Wiradjuri man, also known as an Indigenous mentor.